AlexD36/NumberGuessingGame/README.md

-Future plans: -Add dificulties (will influence number of attempts allowed)
+Future plans: -Add dificulties (will influence number of attempts allowed) ✔ Number of attempts: -Easy 10
+-Medium 7
+-Hard 5
+-Impossible 1

 The "Number Guessing Game" project is a simple Java application designed to entertain users by challenging them to guess a randomly generated number within a specified range.
 This classic game offers an interactive experience where users input their guesses, receive feedback on their attempts, and strive to achieve the correct answer in the fewest tries possible.